-The taxable fringe benefit generated by the private use of a company car is equal to the private mileage multiplied by the kilometre cost of the car.
+The taxable fringe benefit generated by the private use of a company car is equal to the private mileage multiplied by the kilometer cost of the car.
 A logbook indicating private mileage is to be held by the employee.
-Alternatively, a lump sum valuation method is available, according to which the monthly taxable fringe benefit corresponds to 1.5% of the price of the new vehicle reduced by any discount granted (options and VAT included).
+Alternatively, a lump sum valuation method is available, according to which the monthly taxable fringe benefit corresponds to a rate ranging from 0.5% to 1.8% (depending on the CO2 emission and fuel type of the vehicle) applied on the price of the new vehicle, reduced by any discount granted (options and VAT included).